The 1st/36th (Herefordshire) Regiment

-- Edward Francis Crosse son of Captain and Brigade Major Joshua Crosse and Sarah Cecilia, previously baptised at Portsmouth in May 1817, was publicly received into the church.
+- 27 July Edward Francis Crosse son of Captain and Brigade Major Joshua Crosse and Sarah Cecilia, previously baptised at Portsmouth in May 1817, was publicly received into the church.

-- John Buston De St Croix Crosse son of Captain and Brigade Major Joshua Crosse and Sarah Cecilia, previously baptised at Portsmouth in May 1817, was publicly received into the church.
+- 27 July John Burton De St Croix Crosse son of Captain and Brigade Major Joshua Crosse and Sarah Cecilia, previously baptised at Portsmouth in May 1817, was publicly received into the church.

-- 2 Sep Robert Smith son of Sgt Robert Smith and Sarah, born on 14 August 1821.
+- 21 Aug Robert Smith son of Sgt Robert Smith and Sarah, born on 14 August 1821.
 He had been baptised privately and publicly received into the church on 2 September 1821.

-- 14 Oct Eliza Cope daughter of Pte John Cope and Catharine, born on 1 October 1821.
+- 14 Oct Eliza Cope daughter of Pte John Cope and Catherine, born on 1 October 1821.

 Malta 1822 The detachment from Malta joined the main body in Cephalonia.